 What is anesthesia?

 It is pronounced an-ess-thee-sha.
-It is a medicine that causes a loss of feeling in all or part of your body.
-It comes in different types.
+It is a medicine used during procedures and surgeries that causes a loss of feeling in all or part of your body.
+There are different types.
 The best type of anesthesia for you depends on:

 - The type of procedure you are having